Part of the Check Into Cash chain · locations

 Frequently Asked Questions

-Check Into Cash is best for employed individuals with active checking accounts facing immediate cash emergencies who prefer in-person service and same-day funding.
+Check Into Cash is profile signals for employed individuals with active checking accounts facing short-term cash access emergencies who prefer in-person service and provider-stated funding timing.
 The primary caveat is that payday and title loans carry high costs and short terms; they should be used only for genuine emergencies, not as ongoing credit solutions, and customers should understand the vehicle seizure risk associated with title loans.

 CFPB Transparency Report